 This tool could help with the coding standards and clean coding practices that developers should follow when writing the code.

-For dealing with tech debts from the legacy codes, the extreme programming practices are of great help.
+For dealing with tech debts from the legacy codes, the are of great help.

 Signs of a Healthy Product